Genki Abe: Biography

 After the surrender of Japan, Abe (along with all other members of the wartime government), was arrested on charges of Class A war crimes by orders of the American occupation authorities and was held in Sugamo Prison.
-However, he was never brought to trial, and was released after the execution of Hideki Tojo.
+He was never brought to trial, and was released after the execution of Hideki Tojo in December 1948.

 In 1956, Abe ran for a seat in the House of Councillors hoping to represent Yamaguchi district for the newly-formed Liberal Democratic Party (LDP), but was defeated due to his unsavory prewar reputation.
 This was one of only three times in the postwar period that the LDP failed to win the upper house election in Yamaguchi.

-When Nobusuke Kishi became prime minister in 1957, he sought to appoint his old friend Abe as Chairman of the National Public Safety Commission, but had to withdraw the appointment amid popular opposition.
+When Nobusuke Kishi became prime minister in 1957, he sought to appoint his old friend Abe as Chairman of the National Public Safety Commission, but had to withdraw the appointment amid opposition.

-In the later 1950s Abe sought to unite right-wing ultranationalist groups under the umbrella of the Council for a New Japan (Shin Nippon Kyōgikai), which he co-founded and chaired, but this effort collapsed in 1959 amid disagreements over how to respond to the massive Anpo protests against the U.S.-Japan Security Treaty.
+In the later 1950s Abe sought to unite right-wing groups under the umbrella of the Council for a New Japan (Shin Nippon Kyōgikai), which he co-founded and chaired, but this effort collapsed in 1959 amid disagreements over how to respond to the massive Anpo protests against the U.S.-Japan Security Treaty.

 Abe died in 1989 at the age of 95.